Kowts/cs50p_final_project/README.md

 - **Search Functionality**: Quickly find tasks with a powerful search feature.
 - **Printing Capability**: Print out task lists for offline reference.
 - **User Customization**: Set preferences such as themes and notification settings.
+- **User Authentication**: Secure login and registration system for user accounts.
+- **User Preferences**: Customize application settings such as themes, notification preferences, and more.
+- **Priority and Category Management**: Organize tasks with custom priorities and categories.
+- **Calendar Integration**: View tasks in a calendar format and manage deadlines.
+- **Database Integration**: Robust SQLite database integration for storing tasks and user information.
+- **Responsive UI**: A modern and responsive user interface built with PyQt6.

 ## Project Structure